First Baptist Needville

 We now have

-A BLESSING BOX
+A NEW BLESSING BOX

 (Food/Prayer Pantry)